 What Features Should Your Last Mile Delivery Software Have?

-When choosing a route optimization software for last-mile delivery operations, fleet managers should ensure that the software has the following features and capabilities:
+When choosing route optimization software for last-mile delivery operations, fleet managers should ensure that the software has the following features and capabilities:

 - Optimizes routes for multiple fleets across multiple destinations